ZWMiller/PythonProjects/README.md

 ## TOAES Webscrape/Highlight Words

-This code loads a webpage that contains a tale my friend is working on.
-It finds the text of the book and then deconstructs that into a series of words and once again counts the occurences of each word.
+This code loads a webpage and accesses the paragraph tags or finds the text of the book and then deconstructs that into a series of words and once again counts the occurences of each word.
 This was designed to reuse much of the idea from the Twitter Counter, but apply it to data picked out of a webpage using the BeautifulSoup Library.
 It also applies the common word filter.
+A major improvement this time was to modularize most of the code so it can be imported. wordCountMaker.py contains all of the code for making the html, the image, and manipulating the dictionaries built out of the words.
+This can be imported and then the user only needs to provide the text from the beautiful soup library to the dictionary; since this must be done on a page by page basis.

 The Highlight Words addition takes these word counts and creates a dictionary from the words found (technically two: one with formatting removed and one